Max match play

 Removing a player from a Max match play tournament is quite destructive and should be avoided if possible.
 If you often find yourself with players having to leave tournaments early, then Max match play may not be the right choice for you.

-When the tournament organizer deactivates the player, all their matches will be deleted.
-This is a necessary step to ensure that all players play the same amount of matches (one of the core concepts in this tournament format).
+The default choice is to delete all matches.
+This ensures all players play the same amount of matches (one of the core concepts in this tournament format).
 Match Play will not include that player in the tournament standings—it's like the player never participated in the tournament—though for IFPA submission purposes, the tournament organizer should include the player in last place.

 Deleting matches is the most fair way to handle a difficult situation.
 Even if it was possible to conclude the tournament, letting those results stand is unfair to the remaining players.
 If the player who left had a habit of losing, it's unfair to the players who did not yet get a chance to beat the player who is leaving.
 And if the player had a habit of winning, it's unfair to the players who did play them since the rest of the field won't have to face a difficult opponent.